Gita Upadhyay: Career

+Death

+Upadhyay died on 12 July 2026, at the age of 87.

 Literary works

 Upadhyay's literary career began alongside her academic profession.
-She is fluent in both Assamese and Nepali, and has authored and translated around two dozen books.
+She was fluent in both Assamese and Nepali, and has authored and translated around two dozen books.
 Her work spans genres including poetry, fiction, essays, travelogues, biographies, and children's literature.
 Her writing often reflects the social, historical, and cultural contexts around her.

 Her first published work was a Nepali translation of The Diary of a Young Girl by Anne Frank in 1972.
 She co-translated the same book into Assamese with Basanti Laskar in 1975.
 She translated Rupkonwar Jyoti Prasad Agarwala's play Karengor Ligiri from Assamese to Nepali under the title Darbarki Susare.
 She also translated Nirupama Borgohain's Abhijatri into Nepali.
 Her notable translations into Assamese include Bhanubhaktar Ramayan (1987) and Lakshmiprasad Devkota's Muna-Madan (2000).

 Her Nepali novel Janmabhumi Mero Swadesh, based on the life of her grandfather Chhabilal Upadhyaya, won the Sahitya Akademi Award in 2016.
 Other original works include the biography Mahapurush Shankardev: Jeevan Ra Karma (2003), the travelogue Mandakini Ra Alakanandako Tiraitir Badri Kedarsamma (2003), and her autobiography Jiwanlai Pharkera Herda (2018).